11 Ways to Respond Effectively to Manipulative Apology Patterns

 When an Apology Creates More Conflict

-Case studies show that apologies lacking responsibility increase conflict rather than resolving it.
+Case studies show that apologies that lack responsibility increase conflict rather than resolve it.

 Example scenario